|V: Tips for Finding the Right Answer

-Watch out for words like all, never, always, only.
-These qualifiers are strong, and usually outside a passage's scope.
+Watch out for words such as all, never, always, or only.
+These qualifiers are strong, and usually are outside a passage's scope.
 Just think how hard it would be to write a short passage that argued:

 Does every reading comprehension question have one correct answer and four incorrect answers?

 Yes, you say?
-Well . . . not exactly.
+Well... not exactly.
 Rather, there is one best answer and four not-so-good answers.
-For example, main idea questions generally have one of two answers that are partly correct, but flawed in some way.
+For example, main idea questions generally have one or two answers that are partly correct, but flawed in some way.
 A wrong answer to the question What is the main idea? might summarize the main idea of only one part of the passage.